Axia-Tech/AXIA-wiki/docs/general/claims.md

 - The Ethereum account that holds the SOLAR indicator tokens
 - The MyCrypto wallet
-- A AXIASolar account
+- A AXIACoin account

-You should already have your Ethereum account that holds the SOLAR indicator tokens from AXIASolar's prior sales.
+You should already have your Ethereum account that holds the SOLAR indicator tokens from AXIACoin's prior sales.
 You will need to have access to this account in order to make a signature.

 [MyCrypto][] is a versatile wallet that supports a variety of storage methods for your Ethereum